 Happy Earth Day!
-Are you looking to incorporate some eco-themed activities into your afterschool or summer camp curriculum?
-Here are seven superfun curriculum units from EiE's afterschool programs Engineering Adventures and Engineering Everywhere, all with a focus on protecting our planet!
-Lesson plans are FREE to download—just click the links below.
+Are you looking to incorporate some eco-themed activities into your STEM programs?
+Here are seven superfun curriculum units from EiE's Engineering Adventures and Engineering Everywhere.
+Engineering Adventures and Engineering Everywhere include project-based, hands-on units to help you implement engineering in a way that fits your time and budget needs.

 Control an Invasive Species